Owen Madden (footballer): Club career

 Madden first came to prominence as a goalscorer with Cork and in 1936 he helped the club reach the final of the FAI Cup.
 However shortly afterwards he became embroiled in controversy when it emerged that, together with Jack O'Reilly, he had signed for Norwich City before playing in the cup final on 19 April.
 When Cork F.C., who received no fee, protested over the moves, both Madden and O'Reilly were suspended by the FAI for three years.
 Despite this Madden failed to establish himself at either Norwich or Birmingham.
 The only highlight of his time in England came when he scored twice for Birmingham in an FA Cup tie against Everton on 11 February 1939.
 This game attracted a record attendance of 66,844 at St Andrew's.

 Madden returned to the League of Ireland to play for a very successful Cork United team during the Second World War.
 His United teammates included, among others, Jack O'Reilly, Florrie Burke, Bill Hayes, Jackie O'Driscoll, Frank O'Farrell and Tommy Moroney.
 During the 1941–42 season he helped United to a League and Cup double, scoring 14 league goals in the process.

-Irish international
+International career

 When Madden began his international career in 1948 there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland-based IFA and the Irish Free State-based FAI, claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era, including Madden, played for both teams.